 The Orthopedic Foundation for Animals (OFA) has established a grading system for patellar luxation to describe the stage and severity of the condition, as follows, that your veterinary surgeon will use to develop a treatment plan:

-- Grade 1: The patella is able to be manually moved out of the groove but pops back into place easily with normal leg movement.
-This is especially common in small breeds like Yorkshire terriers and pomeranians.
+- Grade 1: The patella can be moved out of the groove but easily pops back by itself.
+This is especially common in small breeds like Yorkshire terriers, Chinese crested, and Pomeranians.

-- Grade 2: The patella moves out of the groove in the knee frequently and may cause a dog to hold the affected leg up on occasion but it can be easily moved back to the correct location and the dog still often walks on it.
+- Grade 2: The patella moves out of the groove frequently and may cause the dog to hold the affected leg up on occasion but it can be easily moved back to the correct location and the dog still often walks on it.
 Because the patella slips in and out of the groove so often, trauma in the knee can occur over time.

-- Grade 3: The patella is permanently out of the knee groove and the tibia, one of the lower leg bones, is twisted and the groove where the patella should sit is very shallow.
+- Grade 3: The patella is out of the knee groove most of the time and the tibia, one of the lower leg bones, is moderately twisted.
+The groove where the patella should sit is very shallow.
 Some dogs may continue to use the leg but in an abnormal position.

 Treatment of Luxating Patellas in Dogs

-While there is no way other than surgery to correct a patella luxation, you can support your dog's knee health through the use of joint supplements.
-Supplements can help keep the cartilage stay healthy and decrease inflammation in the joints, so even if a dog only has a grade one patella luxation, it's a good idea to do what you can to help support their knees.
+While surgery is, ultimately, the only way to correct a patellar luxation, you can support your dog's knee health through the use of joint supplements.
+Supplements can help the cartilage stay healthy and decrease inflammation in the joints.
+Pain relief and other treatments may also be necessary.